Asad Ansari

-Documentary Wedding Photographer & Filmmaker
+Documentary Wedding Photographer, Filmmaker & Founder

-Founder, Photosynthesis Photography Services
+• Founder, Photosynthesis Photography Services

 His work spans destination weddings, cultural festivals, corporate events, documentary projects, and brand storytelling.
 Over the years, he has worked with organizations including BBC, UNDP, USAID, Taj Hotels, Marriott, Hyatt, Radisson, Deloitte, EY, L&T, Pepsi, NITI Aayog, Riverview Resort, and the Kingfisher Force India Formula One Team.